FarmBot-Docs/farmbot-genesis/v1.6/assembly/supporting-infrastructure/raised-bed.md

 # Step 5: Attach the short walls

 Clamp a **short wall** to the **posts** on one of the short sides of the bed.
 The posts should be flush with the top edge and ends of the short wall.
-If you are building an XL bed, also clamp the middle post to the short wall.
+If you are building an <span class="fb-xl-sticker">XL</span> bed, also clamp the middle post to the short wall.

 Drill appropriately sized holes for the lag screws or bolts you will be using.
 There should be two holes per post.
 The upper holes should be positioned 50mm from the top edge of the short wall.
 The lower holes should be positioned 50mm from the bottom edge of the short wall.
 All holes should be center-aligned on the post.